 Interest and Desire go hand in hand, because interest will develop into desire, which has intent.
-Your goal here is to give your reader enough compelling evidence that life will be better with this product or service.
-You want you reader to be able to picture how the solution that you offer will make their life easier in some way.
+Your goal here is to give your reader enough compelling evidence that life will be better with this product.
+You want you reader to be able to picture how your solution will make their life easier in some way.

 You need to appeal to your readers felt needs

 Let them know what the benefits are and how it will make their life easier of better in some way.
-Be sure to use emotional words that speak to the solution or are inspiring in some way, like: easy, fulfilled, balanced, liberated, or unburdened.
+Be sure to use emotional words that speak to the solution.
+Or use inspiring words in your copy, like: easy, fulfilled, balanced, liberated, or unburdened.

 In the example above, Mary may need a bit of convincing that an ebook of 75 slow cooker recipes will help her get organized at dinnertime.
 Offering a recipe ebook that comes with a shopping list goes further.
 And going one step further, you might include a list of ways to organize the food and do a weekly meal prep (prepping freezer meals for later in the week, for example).

 In this case, you want to appeal to Mary’s desire to (a) get a good meal on the table with as little fuss as possible (b) give Mary more free time after work (c) Help Mary to feel like less of a failure and more of a food prep ninja.

-If your product can convince Mary that it will do all of the above and for a reasonable price, Mary will jump at the offer.
+If your product can convince Mary that it will meet her needs and for a reasonable price, Mary will jump at the offer.

 Yes, the call to action.
 Get your readers to take immediate action by telling them to act now and click the button or link.